New Mexico Child Support Laws: Guidelines and Calculations

 Imputed Income

-If a parent is willfully unemployed or underemployed to avoid support, the court can impute income based on earning potential.
-For parents without work history, the court may impute the prevailing minimum wage in their area.
+If a parent is willfully unemployed or underemployed to avoid paying support, the court can impute income based on that parent's earning potential.
+Factors considered include education, work history, job skills, and local employment opportunities.
+For parents without recent work history, the court may impute income at the prevailing minimum wage for their area.

-Use the New Mexico Child Support Calculator to estimate your obligation.
+Use the New Mexico Child Support Calculator on the courts' website to estimate your obligation under the current schedule.

 Child Support Worksheets

-- Worksheet A (Basic Visitation) – Used when one parent has primary custody and the other has visitation less than 35% of the time
+- Worksheet A (Basic Visitation): Used when one parent has primary custody and the other parent has the child less than 35% of the time

-- Worksheet B (Shared Responsibility) – Used when each parent has the child at least 35% of the time
+- Worksheet B (Shared Responsibility): Used when each parent has the child at least 35% of the time (approximately 128 days per year)

 - Calculate each parent's adjusted gross monthly income